 There are numerous ways for Visa Infinite cardholders to save money on air travel, including statement credits for incidentals such as checked bags and in-flight meals and snacks, and a statement credit of up to $100 for Global Entry or TSA Precheck fees.
 Plus, Visa Infinite cardholders get VIP access to more than 1,200 Priority Pass airport lounges.

 If you’d like assistance planning your next big trip or your next evening out, the Visa Infinite Concierge Services are ready to help cardholders plan itineraries, book tickets (for both travel and entertainment), make dinner reservations and more.

 Credit cards that offer Visa Infinite benefits

-Three of the more well-known credit cards offering Visa Infinite benefits include the Chase Sapphire Reserve®, the Ritz-Carlton Rewards® Credit Card and the UBS Visa Infinite card.
-Each of these cards is a high-level travel rewards card that offers superlative benefits for frequent travelers with excellent credit who are willing to pay high annual fees in exchange for perks.
+Three of the more well-known credit cards offering Visa Infinite benefits include the Chase Sapphire Reserve, the Ritz-Carlton Rewards® Credit Card and the UBS Visa Infinite card.
+Each of these cards is a high-level travel rewards card that offers premium benefits for frequent travelers with excellent credit willing to pay high annual fees in exchange for perks.
 Here’s a look at these cards, including a few others offering top-tier Visa benefits:

 |Card name||Rewards||Welcome offer||Redemption bonus||Annual fee|